 Fittings and monuments

 Benches: (Chancel and nave) Some ends have C15 or C16 poppy-heads.
 The modern pews are copied from them.
-The choir stalls include one misericord with a bishop’s head, which is perhaps C15.
+The C19 choir stalls incorporate a misericord with a bishop’s head, which is perhaps C15.

 Bracket: (South chancel) C14.

 1. (West respond of south chancel arcade) Stone with a cross on each side, found in 1875 (1 p276).
 This has been dated to the C10 or C11 (Tweddle (ed) p186) and may have been a gable-cross from an earlier church.